Amazingh0rse/TD/Hand-in/Jean-Poul.md

 **Scenes**: main scene for the project is called *level 1* under the folder scenes.

-**Thoughts**: I had problems since I was not given the NPC enemy i prober time so had to make my own to address the ragdoll effect.
+**Thoughts**: I had to make my own NPC (enemy) since I was not given the NPC (enemy) in prober time so had to make my own to address the ragdoll effect.
 Beside that we could have use a bit more time to add the finishing touches such as a point system but that will have to be another time.
+It turns out it takes a lot of time to make a game.
 Other than that we made a really cool game and had fun making it.
+Side not to you Jesper, we could use a step by step list for the subjects you go through during the classes since some of them are hard to remember.

 **Made by**: Jean-Poul Leth-Møller<br/>
 HIGH FIVE!